For anyone whose body aches after work

 I wrote about both journeys in my books — moving from Vietnam to Canada at fifteen in Pursuit of Success in a Foreign Land, and building a different kind of life on the side of a hospitality job in Alive After Hours.

 Products I have researched thoroughly.
-The one I personally use is marked clearly.
+The two I personally use are marked clearly.
 The others I have not bought yet, and I will tell you so.

 Lumbar support cushion

 The Everlasting Comfort lumbar pillow.
-The one product on this site I actually use.
 The most affordable starting point for desk-related back pain, and the one that helped me the soonest.

 Buy on Amazon CA Read why I use this →Compression socks